 Preventing interest compounding, or capitalization, is straightforward.
 As long as a borrower makes monthly payments that are larger than the monthly interest, the loan balance will not grow, and the borrower will not have to pay interest on the interest that accrues each month.

-Avoiding compounding gets more complicated for some federal loan borrowers.
-Federal borrowers on an income-driven repayment plan making payments smaller than the monthly interest accrual can take steps to avoid or limit paying compound interest.
-These borrowers want to avoid events that trigger interest capitalization.
+For some federal loan borrowers, however, preventing compounded interest can be more complicated.
+Federal borrowers on an income-driven repayment plan often make payments that are less than than the monthly interest accrual.
+These borrowers can take steps to prevent or limit compounding interest by trying to avoid the events that trigger interest capitalization.